TomCrypto/Lambda/README.md

 - More of everything else
 - ...

+## How to build

+There is a Code::Blocks project included, but if you don't want to use that, I haven't done a Makefile yet.
+To compile, you don't need anything special, but if you want to use OpenMP for multithreading, you'll need to link to the "gomp" library and pass the -fopenmp flag to your compiler.

 ## How to use

 Lambda works on the basis of "scene files", which contain everything needed to render a given scene.
 These need to follow a certain format, which is fairly obvious to work out if you look at the loading code.
 I provide some sample scene files in the repository, though some of them are necessarily quite large due to the amount of triangles required.
 You can also create your own scenes, I intend to provide helper functions to ease this task later on.